 Good ol’ H2O is the foundation of life — and of a healthy bank account.
 One surefire way to save on every restaurant meal is to skip the soda, booze, coffee or other pricey beverage and simply sip the free stuff instead.

-Even if your totals are lower, you can see how ordering water will keep your bank account liquid.
+Even if your numbers are lower, you can see how ordering water will help keep your bank account liquid.

 Dean Drobot / Shutterstock.com